 February 11, 2015 Hollywood 2 photos

 February 11, 2015 Today was Wednesday, or hump day, so we humped the Lady Pamela II well offshore of Fort Lauderdale for some mahi-mahi fishing.
 We located a big sargassum weedline in 800 feet of water and began to troll.
 There were plenty of mahi around but we could not get them to bite.
 We did have success with the wahoo though, boating four really nice fish.
 One of the other Lady Pamela II boats did well also, boating a big amberjack and a bunch of vermilion snappers.
 Tight Lines, Capt.
 David Ide

-Embark on a fishing adventure with Lady Pamela 2 Sportfishing and explore the beautiful waters of Fort Lauderdale!
-Captain David Ide has spent his whole life fishing, and he’s more than happy to take you around some of the best spots in the area.
-En...
+Embark on an unforgettable fishing adventure with Lady Pamela 2 Sportfishing and immerse yourself in the pristine waters of Fort Lauderdale!
+Captain David Ide, a lifelong fishing enthusiast, is eager to guide you to the finest fishing spots in the area.
+W...

 Other reports from this captain